 |1 hour||455 days|

-Question: State deployment models for the cloud?
+49. State deployment models for the cloud?

-Answer: Models for deployment over cloud are:
+Answer: Models for deployment over the cloud are:

-Question: Can you provide any certification to give a boost to your application for this AWS role?
+50. Can you provide any certification to give a boost to your application for this AWS role?

 Answer: Possessing a certificate of the tech stack and skills that are required in the job description is always beneficial.
 This creates a positive impression on the interviewer that you are familiar with the required technology and have an in-depth understanding of the concepts as well as the practical applications.
 This also boosts up your resume and helps it to stand out, adding immense value to it as well as to your knowledge.